 - Experience with non-profits for at least 1 year is preferred.

 - Experience working with project or program committees is preferred.

-- Experience with delivering trainings is preferred.
+- Experience in delivering training is preferred.

 - Experience with outreach and marketing of a project or a program is preferred.

-- Counseling experience, peer work or counseling is preferred.
+- Counseling experience, peer work, or counseling is preferred.

 - Experience in health education, public health, and social services is preferred.